RedHat-Middleware-Workshops/modernize-apps-katacoda/scenarios/developer-intro/03-making-changes.md

 destructive commands may do real harm, so be careful!
 In general it is not a good idea to operate inside immutable containers outside of the development environment.
 But for doing testing and debugging it's OK.

-Let's copy the EAP configuration in use so that we can inspect it.
+Let's copy some files out of the running container.
 To copy files from a running container on OpenShift, we'll use the `oc rsync` command.
 This command expects the name of the pod to copy from, which can be seen with this command: